-Prior to surgery, you will not be able to eat or drink anything after midnight.
+Prior to surgery in our Walnut Creek location, you will not be able to eat or drink anything after midnight.
 Depending on your chosen surgical method, you should expect to stay overnight or a few nights at the hospital.
 You’ll want to prepare your home to make it as comfortable and easy to navigate as possible.

 There are several different types of breast reconstruction operations to recreate the breast mound.
 How this is done varies greatly and Dr. Kirman will walk you through it in great detail.

 No matter what specific type of breast reconstructive surgery you undergo, you’ll have at least one drain placed beneath your incisions, for about a week, that will need emptying.
 One of the most common patient complaints is that the breasts look and feel swollen or bruised after surgery.
 This is only temporary.

 • Reconstructed breasts will not have the same sensation nor feel of the original breasts they’re replacing.

 • There will be visible scars, both from reconstruction and mastectomy and at the donor site (usually the back, abdomen or buttocks).
 If only one breast is affected, it alone may be reconstructed.
 In addition, a breast lift, breast reduction or breast augmentation may be recommended for the opposite breast to improve symmetry of the size and position of both breasts.